lillchan/scheduling-app/README.md

-scheduling-app
+Scheduling App
 ==============

 Scheduling app to search for free blocks of time on your Google Calendar.
+Written with Express/node.js.